fastapi/fastapi/docs/en/docs/advanced/behind-a-proxy.md

 ### About `root_path`

-Have in mind that the server (Uvicorn) won't use that `root_path` for anything else than passing it to the app.
+Keep in mind that the server (Uvicorn) won't use that `root_path` for anything else than passing it to the app.

 But if you go with your browser to <a href="http://127.0.0.1:8000" class="external-link" target="_blank">http://127.0.0.1:8000/app</a> you will see the normal response: